-"Reference Price" means the lower of (A) the product of (i) the lowest price per Class A Common Share or ADS representing Class A Common Shares (and in the case of any issuance of Class A Common Shares, such issue price per Class A Common Share multiplied by the applicable number of Class A Common Shares then represented by each ADS) issued in a Qualified Equity Financing and (ii) 1.20; and (B) the conversion or exchange price applicable to the conversion or exchange of any securities issued in a Qualified Equity Financing into Class A Common Shares or ADSs (and in the case of conversion or exchange into Class A Common Shares, such conversion or exchange price with respect to each Class A Common Share multiplied by the applicable number of Class A Common Share or the applicable conversion or exchange price, as applicable, is reduced for any reason after the occurrence of such Qualified Equity Financing, such reduced price shall thereafter constitute the Reference Price.
+"Reference Price" means the lower of (A) the product of (i) the lowest price per Class A Common Share or ADS representing Class A Common Shares (and in the case of any issuance of Class A Common Shares, such issue price per Class A Common Share multiplied by the applicable number of Class A Common Shares then represented by each ADS) issued in a Qualified Equity Financing and (ii) 1.20; and (B) the conversion or exchange price applicable to the conversion or exchange of any securities issued in a Qualified Equity Financing into Class A Common Shares or ADSs (and in the case of conversion or exchange into Class A Common Shares, such conversion or exchange price with respect to each Class A Common Share multiplied by the applicable number of Class A Common Shares then represented by each ADS); provided, that, if the applicable price per ADS or Class A Common Share or the applicable conversion or exchange price, as applicable, is reduced for any reason after the occurrence of such Qualified Equity Financing, such reduced price shall thereafter constitute the Reference Price.
 To the extent any Class A Common Shares (directly or in the form of ADSs) issued in or represented by equity securities (including securities that represent, or are convertible into or exchangeable for, equity securities) issued in any Qualified Equity Financing include other securities, the Board of Directors shall, in good faith, take into account the value of such other securities when determining the Reference Price set forth herein.